 Hi, I’m Andrew.

-I work as a senior iOS developer at AT&T (which acquired my previous employer Quickplay) .
-If you’re technical, I write, design, plan, document and test video streaming middleware that runs on iOS clients, primarily in Objective-C, and a little (but increasingly) Swift.
-The framework our small team builds is the video/download/DRM core of the Apps made for many of the most used cable/content providers & ISPs (DirecTV, Vodafone, Fox, Rogers, Bell, and others.).
+I work as a senior iOS developer at STAGE TEN – a Toronto company building a live streaming platform for regular people who want to create broadcasts.
+I also previously worked at AT&T (which acquired my previous previous employer Quickplay).
+There I wrote, designed, planned, documented and tested video streaming middleware that runs on iOS clients, in both Objective-C and Swift.
+The framework our small team built was the video/download/DRM core of the Apps made for many of the most used cable/content providers & ISPs (DirecTV, Fox, Rogers, Bell, National Geographic, and others.).

 My background is eclectic.
 I went to a performing arts-focused high school, then earned degrees in astrophysics and education.
 I’ve also taken college and university courses in computer science, and since July 2014 I’ve been working full time as an iOS developer, working on improving my craft.